Shawn0603/TODO-List-Frontend/README.md

   Display simple charts showing how many tasks the user completed each day.
 This helps users track productivity and stay motivated.

+## Project progress June 15

+Completed the front-end user authentication module (fake login + fake registration)

+Use Zustand to manage login status

+Support jumping from the login page to the registration page, and automatically log in after registration

+Add AuthGuard to implement route access protection

+Pages include LoginPage, RegisterPage, App main page, TaskDetailPage

+The foundation has been laid for access to the back-end Spring Boot user system